 Duvets and quilts are often the most neglected items of bedding.
-We’ll regularly wash our bed sheets, but can easily forget about the duvets inside those or the quilts on top.
-There’s no need to fret about washing such a large item or about cleaning a delicate quilt, with this article the process for how to wash a duvet or quilt is a lot simpler than you may think.
+We’ll regularly wash our bed sheets, but can easily forget about the duvets inside or the quilts on top.
+There’s no need to fret about washing such a large item or about cleaning a delicate quilt - this article is here to show you that the process for how to wash a duvet or quilt is a lot simpler than you may think.

 Before attempting to wash a duvet or quilt at home, remember to check the item's care label and follow the suggested washing instructions.
 Many duvets and quilts will recommend taking the item to a professional dry cleaner, but it is possible to wash a duvet at home as long as you have a big enough washing machine and follow the care label instructions carefully.

 How to wash a duvet with synthetic fillings at home

 One of the most frequently asked questions is 'can you wash a duvet in a washing machine?'
 The answer: it depends.
 Duvets or quilts with synthetic fillings can usually be washed at home, but some domestic washing machines do not have a large enough capacity to allow the duvet or quilt to move around freely in the drum.

 - If your item fits into your machine use a gentle cycle, with minimum agitation

 - You can use a normal spin setting